Election Briefing 2024

 Adoption

 The Adoption and Children Act 2002 legalised joint adoption by cohabiting heterosexual and homosexual couples in England and Wales.
-Before this, some 95 per cent of all adoptions were by married couples and the other five per cent by single persons.258 In England and Wales in 2018-19, twelve per cent of adoptions were to same-sex couples.259 The Adoption and Children (Scotland) Act 2007 legalised joint adoption by cohabiting and homosexual couples in Scotland.
+Before this, some 95 per cent of all adoptions were by married couples and the other five per cent were by single persons.274 In England and Wales in 2022-23, over a fifth of adoptions were to same-sex couples.275 The Adoption and Children (Scotland) Act 2007 legalised joint adoption by cohabiting and homosexual couples in Scotland.

 Transgenderism

-The UK’s Gender Recognition Act 2004 allows an adult who has been diagnosed with ‘gender dysphoria’260 by two doctors and has lived for two years in the opposite sex to change legal sex, including on their birth certificate.
+The UK’s Gender Recognition Act 2004 allows an adult who has been diagnosed with “gender dysphoria”276 by two doctors and has lived for two years as if the opposite sex to change legal sex, including on their birth certificate.

-There have been increasing calls to liberalise the 2004 Act, in particular so people can change their legal sex without any need for a medical diagnosis (‘self-declaration’).
-There are also calls for the minimum age for changing legal sex to be reduced from 18 to 16, and for legal recognition for those who say they are neither male nor female (‘non-binary’).261
+There is pressure to liberalise the 2004 Act, so people can change legal sex without any need for a medical diagnosis (gender ‘self-ID’ or ‘self-declaration’).
+There have also been calls for the minimum age to be reduced from 18 to 16, and for legal recognition for those who say they are neither male nor female (‘non-binary’).277

 The UK Government consulted on changing the Act for England and Wales in 2018.
-Its stated aim was to make it “less intrusive and bureaucratic” to change legal sex.262 The consultation closed in October 2018 and received over 100,000 responses.263 The Government has not announced the outcome.
-Ministers have conceded that the issue is more contentious than they anticipated.264
+Its stated aim was to make it “less intrusive and bureaucratic” to change legal sex.278 The Government announced in September 2020 that the substantive changes to the Gender Recognition Act would not go ahead.279 Instead, the process was moved online and the fee reduced from £140 to £5.

 Medical ethics